 Why you are cooking this tonight

 Pho is Vietnam’s gift to the planet and one of the most pleasurable bowls of food you will ever put in front of a guest.
-Long-simmered beef bone broth, rice noodles, barely-cooked slices of beef, a pile of herbs, a hit of lime, a splash of hoisin if you’re into that sort of thing.
-It is restorative in a way very few other dishes are.
+Long-simmered beef bone broth, flat rice noodles, barely-cooked slices of beef, a pile of Vietnamese mint and Thai basil, a hit of lime, a splash of hoisin if you are into that sort of thing, a squirt of sriracha that the rest of the table will pretend they do not need.

 What you need